lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 When a SCHC fragment receiver needs to abort the on-going SCHC fragmented packet transmission, it transmits the Receiver- Abort format {{Fig-ACKabort}}, creating an exception in the encoded Bitmap coding.
 Encoded Bitmap avoid sending the rigth most bits of the Bitmap set to 1.
-Abort is coded as an ACK message with a Bitmap set to 1 until the byte boundary, followed by an extra 0xFF byte.
+Abort is coded as an SCHC ACK message with a Bitmap set to 1 until the byte boundary, followed by an extra 0xFF byte.
 Such message never occurs in a regular acknowledgement and is view as an abort.

 None of these messages are not acknowledged nor retransmitted.